Mark917/Mark917/README.md

 BackEnd developer and Designer
 ------------------------------

 I've been learning to code for 3 years.
-I started with HTML, but have really found a passion for backend development...
+I started with HTML, but have really found a passion for backend development

 * 🌍  I'm based in Italy
 * 🧠  I'm learning SQL and framework Flask